 Utilizes a research-based process to design and map curriculum to promote student engagement and academic success.
 Students craft learning goals and create authentic assessments to guide instructional planning.
+Prerequisite - EDU 5303 or equivalent

 EDU 5305 Instructional Coaching

 Synthesizes the complexities involved with student achievement gaps within various areas such as gender, culture, race, socioeconomic status, ethnicity, and language differences.
 Students will explore current research on teaching strategies that can be used by instructional coaches to close achievement gaps.